 Legio X Fretensis (“Tenth legion of the Strait”) was a legion of the Imperial Roman army.
 It was founded by the young Gaius Octavius (later to become Augustus Caesar) in 41/40 BCE to fight during the period of civil war that started the dissolution of the Roman Republic.
 X Fretensis is then recorded to have existed at least until the 410s.
 Legio X Fretensis symbols were the bull.
 Which is the holy animal of the goddess Venus (mythical ancestor of the gens Julia).
 And a ship (probably a reference to the Battles of Naulochus and/or Actium); the god Neptune, and a boar.
 The symbol of Taurus may also mean that it was organized between 20 April and 20 May.

 Octavian, later known as Augustus; levied a legion and gave it the number ten; as a reference to Julius Caesar’s famous Tenth Legion.
 In 36 BCE, the Tenth Legion fought under Octavian against Sextus Pompey in the Battle of Naulochus; where it earned its cognomen Fretensis.
-The name refers to the fact that the battle took place near the sea Strait of Messina (Fretum Siculum).
+The name refers to the battle taking place near the sea Strait of Messina (Fretum Siculum).

 In 31 BCE, it fought in the Battle of Actium against Mark Antony.
 Although Actium was a battle at sea; the legion was able to board enemy ships that had been hooked close by means of an iron grapnel known as the Corvus.
 Its key participation in this battle is probably the reason that the legion also used a trireme as one of its symbols.
 Actium marked the end of the civil war and the rise to power of Octavian; who has proclaimed Augustus some years later.